 Each Recharge Phase, you add up the Energy Points in the upper right hand corner of each of your active unit cards, and make note of it.
-(The Hex Grid has a tracker for this.)
+(The A.E.G.I.S.
+Hex Grid has a tracker for this.)
 This is your Energy Pool for the turn.
-If a robot is destroyed, or replaced by a Combined unit, their Energy Points will not be added to the pool each turn anymore.
+If a robot is destroyed, or replaced by a Combined Robot (p.23), their Energy Points will not be added to the pool each turn anymore.